Get a Free Bag When You Sign Up Today

 red bay brazilian cake lady

-Brazil was the birthplace of this style of processing, which can produce a slightly more lively flavor profile than the traditionally natural process coffees from that country.
-There’s a little citrus and a little raisin in this one but, don’t worry, plenty of the chocolate, nut, and caramel notes you love in Brazils as well.
+Brazil was the birthplace of honey processing, which can produce a slightly more lively flavor profile than the traditional natural process coffees from that country.
+There’s a little citrus and a little raisin in this one but, don’t worry, plenty of the chocolate, nut, and caramel notes you love in Brazilian coffees as well.

 Red Bay Brazilian Cake Lady ($19)